cobbler/cobbler/docs/cobbler-conf.rst

 kernel_options
 ==============
-Kernel options that should be present in every cobbler installation.
+Kernel options that should be present in every Cobbler installation.
 Kernel options can also be applied at the distro/profile/system level.

 default: ``{}``